 Transit-Oriented Development - a compact, mixed-use area of a community within walking distance of a transit station, that mixes residential, retail, office, open space and public uses in a way that makes it convenient to travel on foot or by public transportation instead of by car.
-Transit-oriented developments are often identified through the Municipal Development Plan as part of a Major Activity Centre, Community Activity Centre or Main Street.
+Transit-oriented developments are often identified through the Municipal Development Plan as part of an Activity Centre or Main Street.